 Please note that Purchasing can and has in the past rejected Purchase Order requests for work already completed.
 It is very important that work not commence until after the Purchase Order has been approved by Purchasing for this reason.
 Also, please be mindful that consultants must include their travel expenses on the invoice as it is work-related and therefore taxable to them.

 Request a Purchase Order

-Submit your request to firstname.lastname@example.org with the subject Purchase Order followed by the vendor name, include all appropriate information, and attach all required documents for a requisition to be initiated.
+Submit a request to email@example.com with the Subject: Purchase Order - Vendor Name and include all appropriate information, and attach all required documents for a requisition to be initiated.